mccraigmccraig/clonfig/README.md

   a delay for the value and can therefore produce config attributes which depend on the value of other config attributes
-* maps of config-defaults can be nested : a nested map will have a prefix on corresponding environment variables as specified by the key in the containing map
+* maps of config-defaults can be nested : a nested map will have a prefix on corresponding environment variables as specified by the key in the containing map, so in the example below the smtp port can be set with environment variable SMTP_PORT

 ## Usage ##